jarun/buku/README.md

     edit options:
-      --url keyword        specify url, works with -u only --tag [+] [...]      set comma-separated tags, works with -a, -u clears tags, if no arguments
+      --url keyword        specify url, works with -u only --tag [+|-] [...]    set comma-separated tags, works with -a, -u clear tags, if no arguments
-                           appends tags, if preceded by '+'
-      -t, --title [...]    manually set title, works with -a, -u if no arguments:
+                           append specified tags, if preceded by '+' remove specified tags, if preceded by '-' -t, --title [...]    manually set title, works with -a, -u if no arguments:
                            -a: do not set title, -u: clear title